2016 Superior 50 Mile Trail Race:

 A bus will be available to transport participants from Caribou Highlands to the starting line in Finland.
-The bus will leave Caribou Highlands promptly at 5:00 am.
+The bus will leave Caribou Highlands promptly at 4:00 am.
+It is about a 45 minute ride to the race start.
 There is no additional charge to ride the bus.

-Lights are required after 5 pm in order to leave the Oberg aid station.
+You will need a headlamp for the first hour of this race.
+If you want to dump your light later you will need to have a drop bag at one of the aid stations to put your light into (drop bag must be labeled per the information in the drop bag section.)
+Lights are also required after 5 pm in order to leave the Oberg aid station.
 Know your pace and your approximate finishing time – if you are a slower 50 mile runner you will need lights to navigate the course and finish the race, plan accordingly.
 Look at past finishing times, this is not a fast 50 miler!

 Early Sept. in Northern Minnesota – we can have highs in the mid to high 80′s and lows in the mid 30′s or, believe it or not, a combination of both!
 Rain is not uncommon.
 Be prepared, watch the forecast and plan accordingly.

 Saturday, September 10, 5:30 am – Finland Rec Center.
 All runners must check in race morning prior to starting otherwise you are unofficial / not in the race (this is your responsibility!)